michael-wall/site-page-scraper/README.md

 - Configure the Tool: Control Panel > System Settings > Content and Data > Site Page Crawler
 - Site Page Crawler Job:
   - **Web Content Display Widget Links Only**: Whether to include Links from Web Content Display Widget occurrences only.
 Default is true.
   - **Run as Guest User**: Whether to run as Guest User or not.
 Default is false.
 Will only include Public Pages, where the Guest Role has View permission for the page.
-If enabled the locale used will be the Guest User locale.
+  - **Use Current Users Locale when Run as Guest User**: Whether to use the current users locale when run as Guest User or not.
+If not enabled the locale used will be the Guest User locale.
+Only used if 'Run as Guest User' is true.
+This setting is used by the Site Page Crawler Widget only.
   - **Include Public Pages**: Whether to include public pages.
 Default is true.
 Will be overridden to true if 'Run as Guest User' is true.
   - **Include Private Pages**: Whether to include private pages.
 Default is true.
 Will be overridden to false if 'Run as Guest User' is true.
   - **Include Hidden Pages**: Whether to include hidden pages.
 Default is false.
 This is the Page Settings > General > Basic Info > Hidden from Menu Display field.